-Having a scandal-free year is on top of most organisational leaders’ agendas.
-Such are the times we live in that this can seem like a lofty ambition as the internet shrinks the world and consumers organise to hit out at brands falling short of their expectations of business conduct.
+Having a scandal-free year is at the top of most company leaders’ agendas.
+Such is the world today that this can seem like a lofty ambition.
+The internet is shrinking the world and consumers are hitting out at brands falling short of their business conduct expectations.

-Putting profit goals ahead of the conduct risks they spawn has resulted in trust in organisational leaders being at an all-time low.
-A report published by a University of Manchester professor in 2013 described the loss of public confidence in British banks between the early 1980s and 2009 as the biggest change ever recorded by the British Social Attitudes surveys, which had been conducted since 1983.
-Social media has become the public noticeboard to “name and shame” and keep the pressure on organisations refusing to recognise changing societal tolerances.
+Many leaders put profit goals ahead of the conduct risks they spawn.
+This mistake has resulted in trust in leaders being at an all-time low.
+The British Social Attitudes surveys have been around since 1983.
+A report published by a University of Manchester professor in 2013 noted the most significant change ever recorded by the study.
+This shift was the loss of public confidence in British banks between the early 1980s and 2009.
+Social media has become the public noticeboard to name and shame those who do wrong.
+It keeps the pressure on businesses refusing to recognise changing societal tolerances.

-Just last week For example.
-Google’S New York-based employees staged a sit-in to protest against a perceived “culture of retaliation” against employees who demand higher standards of behaviour.
+In 2019, Google’s New York-based employees staged a sit-in.
+They were protesting against a perceived culture of retaliation against employees who demand higher standards of behaviour.
 This protest then spread to other global offices and social media via the hashtag #NotOkGoogle.
-The latest protest follows on from a previous demonstration just six months ago when thousands of workers at Google offices around the world walked out to protest at how the company handled sexual misconduct claims.
+That protest followed on from a previous demonstration just six months earlier.
+During that event, thousands of workers at Google offices around the world walked out of their jobs.
+They did this to protest at how the company handled sexual misconduct claims.

-Google, however, is far from being alone in its failure to respond appropriately to conduct risks and the ethical dimensions that accompanies them.
-E&Y’S 2018 research shows that many employees don’t trust that their organisation will act on whistleblowing complaints or keep them confidential.
-The recent Royal Commission into Australia’s banks and insurance companies, involving most of Australia’s top brands in this sector, highlights the real shortcomings of their state-of-the-art compliance programmes and the loudest message about the ineffectiveness of a compliance approach.
+Google, however, is far from being alone in its failure to respond appropriately to conduct risks.
+E&Y’s 2018 research shows that many employees don’t trust that their company will act on complaints or keep them confidential.
+There was recently a Royal Commission into Australia’s banks and insurance companies.
+It involved most of Australia’s top brands in this sector.
+The findings highlighted the real shortcomings of their state-of-the-art compliance programmes.
+The results sent a clear message about the drawbacks of focusing too much on compliance only.

-Risk culture can no longer be delegated to the compliance or HR departments.
-It is, and always has been, CEO accountability since only they have the positional power to shape it.
-What leaders do and reward sends the loudest message about how people should act and determines the extent of prevailing conduct risk.
-Hoping the advances in AI and big data can compensate for the past failures of the ‘three lines of defence’ model is not the answer either.
-Technology will not save ethical reputations.
-Leaders stepping up to purposely design their organisational cultures and preside over monitoring activities to ensure desired behaviour standards are maintained, will.
+Companies can no longer delegate risk culture to the compliance or HR departments.
+It is, and always has been, the domain of CEOs.
+Only they have the positional power to shape it.
+What leaders do and reward sends the loudest message about how people should act.
+It determines the extent of the conduct risk.

 What Does an Ethical Organisational Culture Look Like?

-The good news is that most conduct risk is avoidable when leaders get serious about managing organisational culture or maintaining the one they may have been lucky enough to inherit.
+The good news is that most conduct risk is avoidable.
+It requires leaders to get serious about managing culture or maintaining the one they have inherited.
 So, what makes for ethical workplace culture?

-Ethical organisational cultures embed formal and informal incentives promoting and reinforcing desired conduct.
-Employees are rewarded not just for achieving operational goals but also for how these are gained, be it in the form of one to one praise or formal company recognition system acknowledgements.
-These are public symbols of leaders’ commitment to promoting ethical behaviour and importantly serve as validations for employees.
+Ethical cultures embed formal and informal incentives promoting and reinforcing desired conduct.
+Employees are rewarded not just for achieving operational goals but also for how they gain them.
+The rewards could be in the form of informal praise or through a formal company recognition system.
+These are public symbols of leaders’ commitment to promoting ethical behaviour.
+They also serve as validations for employees.

-Ethical businesses jealously protect and promote their organisational culture because they know it is their competitive edge.
+Ethical businesses jealously protect and promote their culture because they know it is their competitive edge.
 They recruit in their likeness and ensure newbies sign up to their standards as part of their employment contract.
-The famous Zappo culture https://bit.ly/2JzGZmu offers a prime example.
-After four weeks of training and a week on the job, all new hires are offered payment for their time and a $2,000 bonus if they decide the company is not right for them – such is Zappo’s commitment to maintaining their cultural advantage.
+The famous Zappo culture offers a prime example.
+After four weeks of training and a week on the job, all new hires are given more than just payment for their time.
+Zappo also offers them a $2,000 bonus if they decide the company is not right for them.
+That is how serious Zappo is about maintaining their cultural advantage.

-Good governance requires a focus on leaders’ traits and behaviours and how they influence others through guidance, communications, rewards and disciplines.
-Boards need to reframe the role of leaders to recognise ethical leadership as a process of social influence, where leaders steer organisational members towards a standard of behaviour and hold the line when standards are breached.
+Good governance requires a focus on leaders’ traits and behaviours and how they influence others.
+That may be through guidance, communications, rewards, and discipline.
+Boards need to reframe the role of leaders.
+They need to recognise ethical leadership as a process of social influence.
+It is a process where leaders steer staff towards a standard of behaviour and hold people accountable when they breach it.

-It’s time we distinguished between ethical leadership and leadership as usual.
+It’s time that people distinguished between ethical leadership and leadership as usual.
 Ethical leaders make it as easy as possible for employees to adhere to ethical standards.